 - Provide customers a way to reach out to you via email or chat.
 Some customers just want to email or chat because they feel the need to connect with a human being and not be restricted by tools and processes.
 Not giving users a direct path to you is extremely frustrating to those users.
 Why create a barrier to contact?

-These methods for collecting feedback are pretty darn easy to implement and get you in touch with the reality of your customers.
+These methods for collecting user feedback are pretty darn easy to implement and get you in touch with the reality of your customers.
 There are plenty of tools in the market today for embedding feedback buttons or widgets inside your app, such as Appzi (shameless plug).
 There are quite a few free survey tools out there as well.
 Implementing these feedback mechanisms will give you insights that are impossible to get through any other means.
 It will connect you with your customers in meaningful dialog and you’ll build champions along the way who will help promote your product.
 Not to mention that you’ll improve your product quality, get ideas about what to build, it will become easy to prioritize what to build.
 Yes, all that from a simple act of collecting feedback.